auraphp/Aura.Di/docs/intro.md

 $di = $builder->newInstance();
 ```

-## Object Instantiation

 We can then use the _Container_ to create objects for us.

+## Creating Object Instances

-The most straightward
-way is to use the `newInstance()` method:
+The most straightward way is to create an object through the _Container_ is via the `newInstance()` method:

 ```
-$object = $di->newInstance('ClassName');
+$object = $di->newInstance('Vendor\Package\ClassName');
 ```

-However, this is a fallback manual way to create objects.
-It is better to specify
-constructor parameters, setter methods, and so on, and let the _Container_ create
-the object automatically only when that object is actually needed.
+However, this is a relatively naive way to create objects with the _Container_.
+It is better to specify the various constructor parameters, setter methods, and so on, and let the _Container_ inject those values for us only when the object is used as a dependency for something else.